-The property (18) that $\tilde{\Lambda}{ij} = \Lambda{ij}$ in all cells in $\Omega^h$ is the principal feature that distinguishes volume-of-fluid interface reconstruction methods from other interface reconstruction or tracking methods.
+The property (18) that $\tilde{\Lambda}{ij} = \Lambda{ij}$ in all cells in Ω^h is the principal feature that distinguishes volume-of-fluid interface reconstruction methods from other interface reconstruction or tracking methods.
 It ensures the computational value of the total volume of each material is exact to within machine precision.
 In other words, all volume-of-fluid interface reconstruction methods are conservative in that they conserve the volume of each material in the computation.
-This is essential if the interface reconstruction method is part of a conservative finite difference method designed to approximate solutions of a system of hyperbolic conservation laws since, for example, in order to obtain the correct shock speed it is necessary for all of the conserved quantities to be conserved by the underlying numerical method (e.g., see [12]).
-More generally, a necessary condition for the numerical method to converge to the correct weak solution of a system of hyperbolic conservation laws is all of the quantities conserved in the system of conservation laws must also be conserved by the numerical method [11; 13].
+This is essential if the interface reconstruction method is part of a conservative finite difference method designed to approximate solutions of a system of hyperbolic conservation laws since, for example, in order to obtain the correct shock speed it is necessary for all of the conserved quantities to be conserved by the underlying numerical method to converge to the correct weak solution of a system of hyperbolic conservation laws is all of the quantities conserved in the system of conservation laws must also be conserved by the numerical method to generally an ecessary for all system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution of a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a solution for the numerical method to converge to the correct weak solution of a system of conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a system of hyperbolic conservation have a solution have a syste